 This material is presented on a private and confidential basis, is intended for general information purposes only and does not constitute an invitation, offer or solicitation to subscribe to purchase or sell any services, products or security including any interest in funds managed by SIP LLP.
 The information provided is not intended to provide a sufficient basis on which to make an investment decision.
 The information herein is not intended to provide, and should not be relied upon for, regulatory, accounting, legal or tax advice or investment recommendations.
-You should neither act nor refrain from action, on the basis of the information provided in this document, and you should make an independent investigation of be material and adverse.
-All forward-looking statements in this document speak only as at the the investment described herein, including consulting your tax, legal, accounting or other date of delivery of this material.
-SIP LLP expressly disclaims any obligation or undertaking (save advisors about the matters discussed herein.
-The offering documentation for the Funds managed by SIP LLP is available on request from the Fund Administrator and will be provided to revisions to any forward-looking statements to reflect any changes in SIP LLP's expectations or eligible investors only.
+You should neither act nor refrain from action, on the basis of the information provided in this document, and you should make an independent investigation of the investment described herein, including consulting your tax, legal, accounting or other advisors about the matters discussed herein.
+The offering documentation for the Funds managed by SIP LLP is available on request from the Fund Administrator and will be provided to eligible investors only.